 Please sign and comment today, anonymously if you like.
 Petition is free.
 Civilians, Medical and Nursing Students, Veterans and Military are urged to sign this petition.

 Please post this GoPetition on your social media sites and forward to Colleges and Universities, Businesses, Veterans and Military Communities.
 It is no doubt that many traveling to and from Tampa's Busch Gardens drive through this dangerous intersection.
 Thank you!

 We, the undersigned, call on the US Department of Veterans' Affairs, University of South Florida, Hillsborough MPO Metropolitan Planning for Transportation, Hillsborough County Government, Florida Department of Transportation (FDOT) and the Federal Highway Administration (FHA - Special Grants) to take action to have traffic signals installed at the highway intersection of Bruce B. Downs Boulevard and Richard Silver Way (JAHVAH Main Entrance/Exit) and the Entrance/Exit to the USF Shimberg Health Sciences Library Staff/Visitor parking lot in Tampa, Florida.

-The Remove the Danger: Highway Intersection at USF & Tampa Veterans' Hospital Campuses & iQ Apartments petition to Tampa, Florida was written by Robert F. Sawallesh and is in the category Roads & Transport at GoPetition.
+The Mission Complete: Operation Tampa Traffic Signal - Remove the Danger at a Veterans' Hospital, USF & IQ Apartments Intersection petition to Tampa, Florida was written by Robert F. Sawallesh and is in the category Roads & Transport at GoPetition.